 The man's body--bloody and stuffed with rags in the places where he had been cut--was hanging by the feet in a corner of the old school.
-The victim was identified as E. C. Deloach.
+The victim was the white men haven't been around since identified as E. C. Deloach.

-Almost every policeman in Prichard was sent to the area, and the police quickly began picking up Negroes for questioning.
+Almost every policeman in Prichard was sent to the area, and the police quickly began picking up Negroes for

 On Sunday, Lieutenant R. L. Heathcoe said, "There are no racial overtones to this slaying."
-Yet the people in the neighborhood seemed to think differently.
+Yet the people in the neighborhood seemed to think different-

-Wilbert Johnson, a Negro who lives nearby, said state investigators told him they had found what they believed to be a white person's hair near the place where the body was found.
-(Police believe the man was killed elsewhere. and then brought to the school.)
+Wilbert Johnson, a Negro who lives nearby, said state investigators told him they had found what they believed to be a white person's hair near the place where the body was found, (Police believe the man was killed elsewhere, and then brought to the school.)

-Dr. Earl B. Wert, the Mobile County coroner, said Monday that Deloach's scared to send their children to white death was caused by a blow to the chest. schools."
+Dr. Earl B. Wert, the Mobile County coroner, said Monday that Deloach's scared to send their children to white about the Negro.
+We've been robbed death was caused by a blow to the chest, schools,"